-testimony is especially significant at this Court, where Article 69(2) establishes the principle of the primacy of oral evidence.
-The live testimony of witnesses, elicited through questioning by the parties, participants and the Chamber is likely to constitute the most significant body of evidence in the case.
+35. It goes without saying that relevant, accurate and complete witness testimony facilitates a fair, effective and expeditious trial.
+The need for clear and focused testimony is especially significant at this Court, where Article 69(2) establishes the principle of the primacy of oral evidence.
+The live testimony of witnesses, elicited through questioning by the parties, participants and the Chamber61 is likely to constitute the most significant body of evidence in the case.
 As a result, the manner in which witness testimony is presented to the Chamber is of particular significance.
 A witness who testifies in an incomplete, confused and ill-structured way because of lack of preparation is of limited assistance to the Chamber's truth-finding function.

-- 32. In this regard, and as the defence also notes, the ICTY Trial Chamber in the Limaj case found that substantive witness preparation "is likely to enable the more accurate, complete, orderly and efficient presentation of the evidence of a witness in the trial."
-The Chamber agrees that permitting witnesses to re-engage with the facts underlying their testimony aids the process of human recollection, better enables witnesses to tell their stories accurately on the stand and can assist in ensuring that the testimony of a witness is structured and clear. - 33.
-Similarly, a witness shown a document for the first time on the stand may be caught off guard, without adequate time to consider whether he knows of the document and what relevant information, if any, he can provide about it.
-Given the complexity of this case and the large number of potential exhibits, the Chamber finds that showing witnesses potential exhibits ahead of time will assist in the efficient conduct of proceedings and will help to ensure that witnesses are in a position to give the Chamber the most complete version of their evidence.
+36. In this regard the ICTY Trial Chamber in the Limaj case found that substantive witness preparation "is likely to enable the more accurate, complete, orderly and efficient presentation of the evidence of a witness in the trial."
+62 The Chamber agrees that permitting witnesses to re-engage with the facts underlying their testimony aids the process of human recollection, better enables witnesses to tell their stories accurately on the stand and can assist in ensuring that the testimony of a witness is structured and clear.

-&lt;sup>51 See Rule 140(2) of the Rules.
+61 See Rule 140(2) of the Rules.